Osama446/JavaScriptTraining/README.md

 Notes:

-	... the spread operator is used to create real copies of non primitave data types.
+	... the spread operator is used to create real copies of reference values.

 	let arr = ['sports'];